SirPhilip3/Obsidian-Uni/3 anno/A scelta/Algoritmi Avanzati e Distribuiti/Pricing Method.md

 Let $S^*$ be the optimal [[Vertex Cover]] than $w(S) \leq 2 w(S^*)$

 $$w(S) = \sum_{i \in S} w_i = \sum_{i \in S}\sum_{e=(i,j)} p_e$$
-This is possible becouse all the nodes in $S$ are *thigh* by definition of the algorithm
+This is possible becouse all the nodes in $S$ are *thight* by definition of the algorithm
 $$\sum_{i \in S}\sum_{e=(i,j)} p_e \leq \sum_{i \in V}\sum_{e=(i,j)} p_e$$
 Since $S \subseteq V$ and $prices \geq 0$ ( $V$ is the set of all vertices in the graph $G$ )
 >[!note]